Future installments will build on the four classical elements when designing their cities.

 - We just don't hear it because Jack is supposed to be a Heroic Mime.
 Remember in the audio log?
 Of course Jack didn't want to kill the puppy, but think about it; how did Fontaine immediately know that Jack disobeyed him?
 He didn't say the code phrase back.

-has visited 20th century Earth before.
+Andrew Ryan is Quark, who has visited 20th century Earth before.